Mike Van Duuren

 These times can be difficult, and uncertain times mean different things to different people.
 If you feel you are struggling or feeling stuck please get in touch and we can explore how counselling with me could help you.
-I take a humanistic approach to counselling which offers me a way to fully connect with you, the-person-as-a-whole, in an empathic and non-judgemental way.
+I take a humanistic approach to counselling which offers me a way to actively connect with you, the-person-as-a-whole, in an empathic and non-judgemental way.
 I am respectful and receptive to the uniqueness each person brings.
 Central for me is the quality of the relationship we develop through which we forge a way of working which allows me to fully hear you and for us to explore what life is like for you, as well as what you need from me in order to move to a better forward.